onep1xel/TheAccessAgency/content/work/_index.md

   text: We created the go-to guide for state government and tourism operators in Queensland.
 Working with Get Skilled Access on the Accessibe Tourism Project.
   link:
     style: whale # whale mint sand
-    text: Take a look at the project
+    text: See the brand & communications project
     url: "work/accessible-content-guidelines"

 - block: work